 Low HOME Rents - If the project consists of five (5) or more rental units, at least 20 percent of the HOME assisted units must have rents equal to or less than the rent affordable to a household at fifty percent (50%) of area median income (AMI) or the area Fair Market Rent (FMR), whichever is less.
-Additionally, the Low HOME units must be distributed comparably across unit sizes; e.g. 20% of the one bedroom, two bedroom and three bedroom units must be Low HOME units in each project.
+Additionally, the Low HOME units must be distributed comparably across unit sizes.
+An applicant may designate more than 20% units as Low HOME units.

-High HOME Rents - DCA requires that the remaining HOME-assisted units have rents equal to or less than the rent affordable to a household at sixty percent (60%) of AMI or the High HOME rent, whichever is less.
+High HOME Rents - DCA typically requires that the remaining HOME-assisted units have rents equal to or less than the rent affordable to a household at sixty percent (60%) of AMI or the High HOME rent, whichever is less.
 For HOME projects without Tax Credits, the 60% AMI is derived from the published HOME income limits.